 - Charging at Work: If your employer provides charging points, there’s no Benefit-in-Kind liability for topping up while you’re at work.

-- Clean Air Zones: From 25 October 2021, only electric vehicles will be exempt from the £15 daily London Congestion Charge .
+- Clean Air Zones: Since 25 October 2021, only electric vehicles have been exempt from the £15 daily London Congestion Charge .
 As cities across the country introduce clean air zones to improve air quality, going electric could be a safer option for avoiding future expense.
 To find out more about clean air zones, click here.

 - Free Parking: Some councils are introducing discounted parking for electric vehicles, to encourage cleaner transport.
 Many also include cheap or free charging.